markpete/SortedLinkedList/README.md

 [![build status](https://travis-ci.org/markpete/SortedLinkedList.svg?branch=master)](http://travis-ci.org/markpete/SortedLinkedList)

 # Sorted Linked List Library #
 _This repository contains a library for managing a sorted, singly-linked, linked list.
 The concept behind a linked-list is that developers can maintain an in-memory data structure to store a set of items without initially knowing the size and therefore without having to re-allocate arrays each time a limit is reached.
-Furthermore in this implementation the overall sort is maintained on the data._
+Furthermore in this implementation the overall sort is maintained on the data and as the list get large, it converts to a skip-list to improve performance._

 ### Installation ###
 ```